By Allergy Mom Diva

 - Send someone to stand in line at the reserved dining area at least thirty to sixty minutes before the time on the ticket.
 We packed a small blanket in our backpack, which my husband used to block off a couple of spots for my daughter and me.

 - If there are two parades on a given night, the first show is often best for young (probably tired) kids.
 Tickets for the first show can usually be obtained by reserving a lunch dining package.
 Dinner packages usually include tickets for the later parade.

 Yes.
 If you want to see the Main Street Electrical Parade, then I would definitely get a dining package.
 We went on a slow night due to the rain, but when the weather is nice, guests without dining packages will wait many hours to save spots.
 Blue Bayou would be a good option if you already planned to eat there, but if not, Aladdin’s Oasis is a great choice for only $25.99/adult and $14.99/child.

 - If there are two parades on a night, the first parade will usually start next to “it’s a small world.”
 This is another incentive to book a lunch package at Aladdin’s Oasis if you are visiting with young kids – the parade starts about fifteen to twenty minutes before it reaches Main Street.

 - In addition, fireworks usually follow the first parade.
 Those with the Aladdin’s Oasis package have a good view of the fireworks from their area and the related projections are shown on “it’s a small world.”
 Technically, guests in the Blue Bayou area can watch the fireworks from their location, but you won’t be able to see everything, including the cool projections on the castle.

 - Looking to plan your next trip to Disneyland?
-Contact Leslie at Pixie Vacations for FREE vacation planning assistance.
+Contact Patricia at All for Dreams Travel for FREE vacation planning assistance.

 Have you seen the Main Street Electrical Parade?
 What do you think about the Parade’s dining packages?
 Let us know in the comments below!